-Long-term experiments at HBR have been used to test fundamental questions about long-term ecosystem response to disturbance.
-In the mid-1960s, watershed 2 (W2) was clear-cut and then treated with herbicides for 3 years to prevent regrowth.
-Large detrital inputs and delayed plant growth caused extensive nutrient losses from the watershed (Likens et al. 1970).
-A comparison of 31 y of regrowth on W2 to other clear-cut sites in the region showed that, after the first 10 y of growth, aboveground net primary productivity and biomass accumulation fell within the range measured in the other sites (Reiners et al. 2012).
-This similarity indicates a remarkable robustness of ecosystem recovery despite severe devegetation.

-A separate clear-cutting experiment on watershed 5 (W5) provides evidence that forest harvest may intensify the calcium (Ca) limitation of forest growth, and that soil C pools are more dynamic than previously thought.
-Long-term monitoring of streamwater chemistry in W5, which was clear-cut in a commercial whole-tree harvest in 1983-1984, indicates that Ca export has remained elevated relative to the adjacent reference watershed for more than 30 y (Campbell et al. 2016).
+Forest harvest experiments at HBR have been used to test fundamental questions about long-term ecosystem response to disturbance.
+In our earliest experiment watershed 2 (W2) was clear-cut and then treated with herbicides for 3 years to prevent regrowth.
+Despite extensive nutrient losses from the watershed (Likens et al. 1970), a comparison of 31 y of regrowth on W2 to other clear-cut sites in the region showed that aboveground net primary productivity and biomass accumulation fell within the range measured in the other sites (Reiners et al. 2012).
+This remarkable robustness of ecosystem recovery in response to severe devegetation is difficult to reconcile with our whole-tree harvest experiment on watershed 5 (W5), which indicates that intensive forest harvest may promote greater calcium (Ca) limitation of forest growth.
+Long-term monitoring of streamwater chemistry in W5indicates that Ca export has remained elevated relative to the adjacent reference watershed for more than 30 y (Campbell et al. 2016).
 This ongoing leaching of Ca, coupled with depletion of soil Ca due to chronic acid deposition, suggests that available soil Ca pools in W5 may not be sufficient to sustain growth of the young forest.
-We also used data from W5 to calibrate and validate two widely used soil carbon (C) models – RothC and CENTURY – for the prediction of soil C pools under several climate change scenarios (Dib et al. 2014).
-Neither model captured the rapid recovery of soil C pools that occurred between post-harvest years 8 and 15.
-This, combined with observations of large changes in forest floor C pools after the Ca treatment on W1, suggests that the large soil C pool at HBR is more responsive disturbance than previously thought.
+Indeed the abundance of the most Ca demanding species, sugar maple, has dramatically declined on W5 (Cleavitt et al. In prep.).
+The research on W5 also indicates that soil C pools are more dynamic than previously thought.
+We calibrated and validated two widely used soil carbon (C) models – RothC and CENTURY – for the prediction of soil C pools under several climate change scenarios (Dib et al. 2014).
+Neither model captured the rapid recovery of soil C pools on W5 that occurred between post-harvest years 8 and 15.
+This, combined with observations of large changes in forest floor C pools after the Ca treatment on W1, suggests that the large soil C pool at HBR is more responsive to disturbance than previously thought.
+These dynamic responses of ecosystem processes to forest harvest will continue to provide…

 1.4 Geophysical and historical template